 Inventory is tangible personal property that is (1) held for sale, principally to federal entities, (2) in the process of production for sale, or (3) to be consumed in the production of goods for sale or in the provision of services for a fee.
+OM&S is tangible personal property to be consumed in normal operations and stockpile materials are strategic and critical materials being held due to statutory requirements for use in national defense, conservation, or national emergencies.

-SFFAS No. 3, Accounting for Inventory and Related Property, requires inventories held for sale and held in reserve for future sale within the government to be valued using either historical cost or a method that reasonably approximates historical cost.
+SFFAS No. 3, Accounting for Inventory and Related Property, requires that inventories, OM&S, and stockpile materials to be valued using either historical cost or a method that reasonably approximates historical cost.
 Historical cost methods include first-in-first-out, weighted average, and moving average.
 Any other valuation method may be used if the results reasonably approximate one of the historical cost methods.
-FASAB issued additional guidance SFFAS No. 48, which permits a reporting entity to apply an alternative valuation method in establishing opening balances for inventory, OM&S, and stockpile materials and is intended to provide an alternative valuation method when historical records and systems do not provide a basis for valuation of opening balances in accordance with SFFAS No. 3.
+FASAB issued additional guidance SFFAS No. 48, Opening Balances for Inventory, Operating Materials and Supplies, and Stockpile Materials, which permits a reporting entity to apply an alternative valuation method in establishing opening balances for inventory, OM&S, and stockpile materials and is intended to provide an alternative valuation method when historical records and systems do not provide a basis for valuation of opening balances in accordance with SFFAS No. 3.

-As the largest contributor of inventories and related property, DOD values approximately 99 percent of its resale inventory using the moving average cost method as of September 30, 2018.
-DOD reports the remaining 1 percent of resale inventories at an approximation of historical cost using latest acquisition cost adjusted for holding gains and losses.
+As the largest contributor of inventories and related property, DOD values substantially all of its inventory available and purchased for resale using the moving average cost method as of September 30, 2019.
 OM&S are valued using various methods including moving average cost, standard price, historical cost, replacement price, and direct method.
 DOD uses both the consumption method (expensed when issued to an end user for consumption in normal operations) and the purchase method (expensed when purchased) of accounting for OM&S. Stockpile Materials are accounted for using actual cost or the lower of cost or market method.
 DOD continues to implement SFFAS No. 48, permitting alternative methods in establishing opening balances.